ellamkoch/wk4-lvl3-supabase/README.md

 Introduced a simple filter system in `TaskList`.

 * Filter state lives as `"all" | "active" | "completed"`
-* A derived `visibleTasks` array determines what actually gets rendered
+* A filtered verion of the tasks list, the`visibleTasks` array, determines what actually gets rendered
 * The Original task list stays intact as everything is done client side using the existing state.

 6. **Added task summary info**

-Derived a couple quick stats from state:
+Pulled a couple quick stats from state to show the:

 * total number of tasks
 * number of completed tasks